Infrastructure / Geotechnical

 How We Can Help You

-Campbell Scientific’s measurement automation platform has been created with over 45 years of experience in the design and manufacturing of geotechnical monitoring and data-acquisition systems.
-Campbell Scientific is well recognized for monitoring platforms used globally in some of the most extreme and unforgiving environments on Earth.
-Each platform provides accuracy and reliability for critical applications, where human lives are often at stake.
-Simple interfaces, ease of setup, and long-term reliability make it the preferred platform for service providers in geotechnical monitoring applications.
+Campbell Scientific’s high-capacity data-acquisition systems (DAQ) have been created with more than 50 years of experience in the design and manufacturing of dam, mining, structural health, and other geotechnical monitoring systems.
+Campbell Scientific is well recognized for data loggers and DAQs used globally in some of the most extreme and unforgiving environments on Earth.
+Each DAQ provides accuracy and reliability for critical applications, where human lives are often at stake.
+Simple interfaces, ease of setup, and long-term reliability make it the preferred choice for service providers in geotechnical monitoring applications.

-• Efficient operations.
-Built to make measurement automation setup and long-term operation simple and fast
+• Make your operations more efficient.
+Our systems are designed to make your measurement automation setup and long-term operation simple, fast, and worry free.

-• Data sharing.
-Powerful reporting, dashboard building, and built-in data sharing tools keep everyone informed.
-Designed for you and your stakeholders.
+• Share your data.
+Powerful reporting, dashboard building, and built-in data sharing tools—from cloud software platforms such as Oxstone—keep everyone informed, including your key stakeholders.

-The versatility, ruggedness, and reliability of Campbell Scientific monitoring systems make them ideal for all geotechnical monitoring needs, including, but not limited to, water level, water quality, slope stability analysis, weather monitoring, ambient air quality, environmental compliance, dam and tailing monitoring, mine ventilation, and equipment performance.
+The versatility, ruggedness, and reliability of Campbell Scientific DAQs make them ideal for all geotechnical monitoring needs, including, but not limited to, water level, water quality, slope stability analysis, weather monitoring, ambient air quality, environmental compliance, dam and tailing monitoring, mine ventilation, and equipment performance.

-In addition to real-time data measurement, each measurement device will alert you of changes in factors such as water level, load, pressure, and tilt if they move beyond acceptable ranges.
+In addition to real-time data measurement, each measurement device can alert you to changes in factors such as water level, load, pressure, and tilt if they move beyond acceptable ranges.
 Historical and real-time data can be transmitted directly to the cloud or to your PC.
-Measurement automation platforms are rugged, low power, and adaptable to the harshest, most remote environments.

-Having a design that can operate in harsh remote locations—where unsafe conditions are often not suitable for personnel—and be reliable enough to keep people safe is absolutely a necessity.
-Campbell Scientific automated monitoring systems provide many benefits:
+Having a design that can operate in harsh, remote locations—where unsafe conditions are often not suitable for personnel—and reliable enough to keep people safe is absolutely a necessity.
+Campbell Scientific DAQs provide many benefits:

-• Reduced resources (work hours, fuel, safety risks) required to have personnel manually collect data from sensors
+• Reduced resources (work hours, fuel, safety risks, site visits) required to have personnel manually collect data from sensors

 • Better worker and public safety